RIVER RANGERSSM PADDLE THE NAVESINK & SWIMMING RIVERS IN COLORFUL WOODEN CANOES!

 As River Rangers, they will explore the Navesink and Swimming Rivers, enjoy paddling, swimming, and learning something of the on-water and under-water life while having fun!

 Canoes, life vests, paddles, and qualified, experienced adult supervision are all part of the package.
 Just add your children!

-Navesink Maritime Heritage Association has offered the River Rangers program each summer for many years and won awards for the program.
+Navesink Maritime Heritage Association has offered the River Rangers program each summer since 2004 and won awards for the program.
 Certified teachers have many years experience managing River Rangers on the water.

 The History of River Rangers

 After NMHA built a number of wooden canoes during its Community Boat Building events in the late 1990's, it became apparent that most participants could not make use of their canoes due to lack of river access and/or boating experience.

 In 2002, NMHA organized the first Eco-Trip for Community Boat Building participants.
 This 1-day canoe trip started on the Swimming River near Route 520 and ended at the Monmouth Boat Club.
 The paddlers were accompanied by experienced canoers and a local naturalist.